Now Reading

 7. Distill a page of an old language notebook // This is where you go through an old notebook and copy the words you still don’t know (but find useful) into your new notebook.

-8. Find an article that explains something you’re currently struggling with in your target language. // For me, this was this post on the in subjunctive Spanish.
+8. Find an article that explains something you’re currently struggling with in your target language. // For me, this was this post on the subjunctive in Spanish.

 9. Read an article from a language blogger on how to learn languages. // Some suggestions are: Fluent in 3 Months, I Will Teach You a Language, Lindsay Does Languages, Fluent Language, etc. And of course, the blog you’re already reading, Eurolinguiste.

-11. Do Some Math // Numbers can be tricky in a foreign language.
+11. Do some math // Numbers can be tricky in a foreign language.
 They’re not easy to pull up or understand right away and we sometimes end up doing more translating and mental counting than needed.
 It can really slow you down.
 Practice some basic maths in your target language to get more comfortable with numbers.

 13. Grab one of my 100+ Conversational Words & Phrases Worksheets // So far I have them for Korean, Chinese, French, Italian, and Croatian.